marketing353/vacymax/PRIVACY_POLICY.md

 ## 1. Introduction

-Welcome to **VacationMax** ("we," "our," or "us").
+Welcome to **DoubleMyHolidays** ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our vacation optimization service available at [your-domain.com] (the "Service").

 This policy complies with the **General Data Protection Regulation (GDPR)**, the **California Consumer Privacy Act (CCPA)**, and other applicable data protection laws.